mantzas/patron/README.md

 ### Context Logging

 Logs can be associated with some contextual data e.g. a request id.
 Every line logged should contain this id thus grouping the logs together.
-This is achieved with the usage of the context package like demonstrated bellow:
+This is achieved with the usage of the context package as demonstrated below:

 ```go
 ctx := log.WithContext(r.Context(), log.Sub(map[string]interface{}{"requestID": uuid.New().String()}))